Comet McNaught

 Comet McNaught, also known as the Great Comet of 2007 and given the designation C/2006 P1, is a non-periodic comet discovered on 7 August 2006 by British-Australian astronomer Robert H. McNaught using the Uppsala Southern Schmidt Telescope.
 It was the brightest comet in over 40 years, and was easily visible to the naked eye for observers in the Southern Hemisphere in January and February 2007.

 With an estimated peak magnitude of −5.5, the comet was the second-brightest since 1935.
 Around perihelion on 12 January, it was visible worldwide in broad daylight.
-Its tail measured an estimated 35 degrees in length at its peak.
+Its tail measured an estimated at 74.935 e6km in length and stretched 35 degrees across the sky at its peak.

 The brightness of C/2006 P1 near perihelion was enhanced by forward scattering.

 Discovery

 McNaught discovered the comet in a CCD image on 7 August 2006 during the course of routine observations for the Siding Spring Survey, which searched for Near-Earth Objects that might represent a collision threat to Earth.
 The comet was discovered in Ophiuchus, shining very dimly at a magnitude of about +17.
 From August through November 2006, the comet was imaged and tracked as it moved through Ophiuchus and Scorpius, brightening as high as magnitude +9, still too dim to be seen with the unaided eye.
 Then, for most of December, the comet was lost in the glare of the Sun.